 Not top drawer

 So we have The Jeb ‘n’ George show, with Custer (Reagan bland as ever) as little more than the sidekick of Jeb (Flynn dashing as ever).
 In fact, of course, Stuart and Custer weren’t even in the same class at West Point, Stuart graduating in 1854 and Custer in ’61.
 It might have been better to have had Phil Sheridan as Errol’s friend in the movie.
 At least they knew each other and were more like counterparts when the Civil War came, and the film would have worked just as well.
-Reagan would have been no more preposterous as Sheridan than as Custer.
+Reagan would have been no more unlikely as Sheridan than as Custer.
 But I suppose Custer was more Hollywood.

 Errol was not only at West Point in both films; he fell for Olivia de Havilland in both too.